 - Academy for Diversity, Equity, and Inclusion

-The Academy will host 6 free upcoming virtual learning sessions open to staff and faculty sign up for via Learn@Work.
+The Academy will host 6 free upcoming virtual learning sessions through Learn@Work.

 - Brown School